KonuTech/gfk_ml_ops_data_analyst/README.md

 ![image info](./docs/images/evidently_ai/000000_target_drift_target_prod_gr_id.jpg)

-> My guess is that some retailers (probably) extended their e-mail communications due to their stock not being sold
+> My guess is that some retailers extended marketing actions after the 27th of November 2020 due to their stocks not being sold completely.
-> completely.
 >
 > Having broad (high level) assumptions about the data set let's move now to assess if there is any Target
 > Drift - statistically speaking.
 Jensen-Shannon distance is used as a tool for judging if the distributions between so